 - Our expert trek leader will ensure your safety at all times while enhancing your trekking experience.

 - Your private social bubble by staying in less busy lodges and trekking away from the crowded trails where possible.

 - Your food is prepared with superfood ingredients to give the best nourishment, recovery, and acclimatization to high altitude for our Wellness gourmet trekking adventures.

 Arrive in Nepal’s capital, Kathmandu.
 You will be met by our representative at the airport and brought to your hotel.
 You will be briefed for the trek.

 Morning walking tour of Ason (an old spice market) and the ancient Durbar Square (palace).
-We have lunch, and in the afternoon, we take a 4-5 hour drive to Manthali to stay overnight to catch an early morning flight to Lukla (2,840m) the next day.
+In the afternoon, we have lunch, and we take a 4-5 hour drive to Manthali to stay overnight to catch an early morning flight to Lukla (2,840m) the next day.

 Note: You can pre-book a seat on a direct helicopter flight at an additional $350 per person to avoid the 4-5 hours drive to Manthali.

 We fly to Lukla in the morning.
 Then, we have a 5-hour trek to Monjo.
 The terrain is a combination of downhill and ascents, passing through farmland, villages, prayer walls, monasteries, Buddhist monuments, and the ever-smiling locals as well as other trekkers.
 5-hour hike to our luxury lodge at Monjo village.
 2860 meters.